 [guest post by Cristina da Silva]

-Nothing beats eating fresh homegrown fruit, and the best fruit comes when you start your trees off right.
-There is one thing that we can do that will ensure healthy fruit trees and improve fruit quality and flavor at the same time: Soil tests!
+Nothing beats eating fresh homegrown fruit and vegetables, and the best harvest comes when you start your plants and trees off right.
+There is one thing that we can do that will ensure healthy fruit trees and plants and improve quality and flavor at the same time: Soil tests!

-It seems anticlimactic after that build up, but seriously, when we know what to add to our soil, we end up with healthy fruit trees with good quality fruit.
-Healthy fruit trees are more productive and less susceptible to pests, diseases, and winter injury.
+It seems anticlimactic after that build up, but seriously, when we know what to add to our soil, we end up with healthy plants and trees with good quality fruit.
+They are more productive and less susceptible to pests, diseases, and winter injury.

 All soils are different.
 Nutrient levels, which are necessary for plant growth – as well as soil pH, texture, and structure – vary from site to site.
 It’s hard to know what your soil needs without knowing what is there already.
 Soil tests are the way to find this information.